RuiOrey/pm_vagrant/README.md

 ### install phpMyAdmin

-Needs to be installed manually inside the VM: `sudo apt-get install phpmyadmin` Then, navigate to http://pm-vagrant.local/phpmyadmin in your host os.
+Needs to be installed manually inside the VM: `sudo apt-get install phpmyadmin`
+* choose apach2 as server
+* choose yes on question `Configure database for phpmyadmin with dbconfig-common?`
+* choose something you remember for db user and password, e.g. `root`

+Then, navigate to http://pm-vagrant.local/phpmyadmin in your host os.

 ## add Projects